sarah-eiger/playlists/README.md

 I found the set-up quite challenging - last time I implemented a store (and the way it is in our own apps) is different to the current version of NgRx, so I had to re-learn how to set it all up.
 There aren't too many guides around with the newest version, so I took intruction from the official ngrx.io docs.

+One thing I spent time considering was how to ensure we still have user data after page refresh, as I would not want a user to be automatically logged out.
+I noticed state is deleted when we refresh the page, so I needed to ensure it was stored.
+Because I am only storing user data, I did not do a full implementation of linking store to localStorage.
+I instead set/clear localStorage in the user reducers manually.
+If this were a bigger project, perhaps I would integrate a library which would automatically link store data to localStorage or write this manually.

 ### Tests

-I found these took a bit of time to implememnt, as it's been about 10 months since I last wrote unit tests, so I again kind of had to re-learn how they worked, and it's another part of Angular which changes convention all of the time.
-I tried to aim for at least 80% coverage.
+I tried to aim for at least 80% unit test coverage.
+If this was a production application, I would also like to see some E2E tests, to ensure the whole user journey is covered (e.g. with Cypress), however, I considered it out of scope for this, as in such a small app, unit tests provide sufficient confidence.

 If I had more time, I would like to have implemented better store and resolver testing.
 These were two things I haven't written unit tests for before (I previously have only really tested components), so my tests for these things are quite brief and simple, and I am sure they could be improved.